DevonDeRaad/SNPfiltR/README.md

 filters implemented here, and really shines with large datasets.
-The R-based implementations of these filters in SNPfiltR offers interactive visualization in a cohesive R-based pipeline, but be aware that reading in excessively large files to Rstudio (typically, &gt; 1 Gb in my experience) can cause R to hang and crash.
+The R-based implementations of these filters in SNPfiltR offers interactive visualization in a cohesive R-based pipeline, but be aware that reading in excessively large files to Rstudio (typically, \> 1 Gb in my experience) can cause R to hang and crash.
 Luckily, I have found that variant sites only vcf files for most reduced-representation genomic datasets are under this size, and can be handled efficiently using